-Your pension will be calculated based on the formula outlined above if you start it at age 60 and elect a lifetime pension with a 120 month guarantee.
 If you choose to start your pension before your turn 60, it will be calculated as above but then reduced to reflect the extra years of pension you will receive.

-If you have active status in the plan just before you start your pension, your monthly benefit will be as calculated by the formula above then reduced by 5/12ths of 1% for each month that your date of retirement precedes your normal retirement date, which is the 1st of the month on or after your 60th birthday.
+If your status in the plan is active just before you start your pension, your monthly benefit will be as calculated by the formula above then reduced by 5/12ths of 1% for each month that your date of retirement precedes your normal retirement date, which is the 1st of the month on or after your 60th birthday.

-If you terminate membership before you start your pension, your monthly benefit will be reduced by 0.5% multiplied by the number of months before your normal retirement date.
+If your status in the plan is terminated before you start your pension, your monthly benefit will be reduced by 0.5% multiplied by the number of months before your normal retirement date.